ctrliq/kernel-src-tree/README.md

 YAML parsers.
 The YAML file is parsed by scripts to create RHMAINTAINERS and CODEOWNERS files that are always synchronized with the owners.yaml file.

+**Code Approvals, maintainers, and reviewers**

+Similar to the RHMAINTAINERS file, the owners.yaml file has two categories of code approvers: maintainers, and reviewers.
+Maintainers are engineers whose approval are required, and reviewers are engineers that will be notified but whose code approval is not required.
+Currently the notification of review for both maintainers and reviewers occurs when the [kernel-webhooks](https://gitlab.com/cki-project/kernel-webhooks/) assign "Reviewers" to a Merge Request.

 **Making Changes**

 Changes must be made through a Merge Request to the [Red Hat kernel documentation project](https://gitlab.com/redhat/rhel/src/kernel/documentation) project.
 Changes must be